Monday: 9:00 AM – 12:00 PM

 Most homeowners whose principal residence is in Maine are entitled to a $20,000 reduction in valuation (adjusted by the community’s ratio of valuation to actual market sales).
 To qualify, homeowners must fill out a simple form declaring property as their principal residence by April 1 in the tax year claimed.
 Once the application is filed, the exemption remains until the owner sells or changes their place of residence.
 Forms are available in the Assessor’s Office.
 Alternatively, you may download this form.

-MAINE RESIDENTS PROPERTY TAX PROGRAM
+MAINE RESIDENTS PERSONAL PROPERTY TAX PROGRAM

 For those taxpayers who qualify, the state will make a partial reimbursement of taxes paid.
 Forms must be filed by January 31 each year and are available in the Assessor’s Office on or about the middle of August each year or online from the State of Maine Revenue